Martinomagnifico/reveal.js-verticator/README.md

 ### Styling

-Since version 1.1.3, the styling of Verticator is automatically inserted from the included CSS styles, either loaded through NPM or from the plugin folder.
+The styling of Verticator is automatically inserted from the included CSS styles, either loaded through NPM or from the plugin folder.
 If you enable tooltips in the options, the same goes for those styles.

 If you want to change the Verticator or tooltip style, you can simply make your own style and use that stylesheet instead.
 Linking to your custom styles can be managed through the `csspath` option of Verticator.